 Q: If I go through recruitment, am I obligated to join a sorority?

 A: No, primary recruitment is an opportunity to explore Panhellenic Sorority Life at Clemson University.
 If you decide it is not right for you, you may withdraw process any time before signing the MRABA.

 Q: Do I have to attend all of the parties that I am invited to?

 A: Yes!
 Primary recruitment at Clemson University is designed to allow you to learn as much as you can about the Panhellenic community.
-If you have any known schedule conflicts, please consult with your Pi Chi.
+If you have any known schedule conflicts, please complete this form.
 Otherwise, if you miss an event, you will be released from the recruitment process.

 Q: Is there a grade requirement to register for recruitment?

 A: No, there is not a grade requirement to register for primary recruitment.
 However, to help students understand how their GPA may affect their primary recruitment experience, CPC created the following "Grade Zones."

 Green Zone = Your options are not likely limited based on your GPA.
 (3.0 + )

 Yellow Zone = Your options are more likely to be limited by your GPA.
 (2.8 – 2.99)

 Red Zone = Your options are very likely to be limited based on GPA.
 (2.79 and below)